JulioPDX/ansible_cumulus_clos/readme.md

 ## deploy_services

 This role was created as a place to store common services on a node.
-This could be setting MOTD logins, settings hostname, syslog, ntp, etc...
+This could be setting MOTD logins, settings hostname, syslog, ntp, etc.

-No credit to me on these playbooks, I cannot find the c

 ### `roles/deploy_services/tasks/main.yaml`

 Credit to the folks at Cumulus for these snippets, check them out at https://github.com/CumulusNetworks/ansible_snippets

-Please note, a few of these are fairly old and the file placements may have changed since then.
+Please note, a few of these are fairly old and the file placements may have changed.

 ```yaml
 --snip--